 Award and Public Art Commission

-Fan Dongwang was awarded Australia Council Visual Art New Work Grant five times since 2001; won 2006 Mosman Art Prize; 2004 Art on the Rocks Prize; 2003 Ian Potter Cultural Trust Grant; 2002 Liverpool City Art Prize; 2002 Willoughby City Art Prize; and 2000 Festival of Fisher’s Ghost Art Award and 2020 Burwood Art Prize.
+Fan Dongwang was awarded Australia Council Visual Art New Work Grant five times since 2001; won 2006 Mosman Art Prize; 2004 Art on the Rocks Prize; 2003 Ian Potter Cultural Trust Grant; 2002 Liverpool City Art Prize; 2002 Willoughby City Art Prize; 2000 Festival of Fisher’s Ghost Art Award and 2020 Burwood Art Prize.
 Create NSW, Australia Council of the Arts and NAVA 2020 COVID-19 Response Funding.
 His installation Descendant was commissioned by Australian National Gallery in 2000.

 Descendant Installation commissioned by National Gallery of Australia; Dragon Installation, Dawes Point, part of Sydney City Council Chinese New Year Lantern Exhibition 2016.
 Dragon Installation, Circular Quay, part of Sydney City Council Chinese New Year Lantern Exhibition 2017-2018.
 Dog Installation, Sydney Chinatown, part of Sydney City Council Chinese New Year Lantern Exhibition 2019-2020-2021.
 Diversity Arts Australia – I am Not A Virus Project 2021.
 Pandemic Bodies commissioned by Nillumbik Shire Council 2021.